 Peak District Guided Walks

-The classic Kinder Scout hike from Edale in the Peak District
+A classic Kinder Scout hike, to it's quieter summit from Edale in the Peak District

 The walk is partly on good footpaths and partly rougher stony paths.
 There is one fairly long ascent of about 400m/1200ft and a similar descent at the end.
 There are likely to be some muddy sections and due to the nature of the Kinder Scout plateau we may well encounter areas of peat bogs.
 You will need to be reasonably physically fit and have some experience of walking in rough terrain.
 Walking boots providing good ankle protection and grippy soles which will also keep your feet dry in boggy areas are definitely required.